maybetta/dustkidtv/README.md

 Install them with `pip install pillow numpy pandas` or any other preferred method.

-It also needs `dustmaker` version >= 1.1.1, which can be obtained from [https://github.com/msg555/dustmaker](https://github.com/msg555/dustmaker): download [this](https://github.com/msg555/dustmaker/archive/refs/heads/main.zip) and install with `python setup.py install`.
+It also needs [dustmaker](https://github.com/msg555/dustmaker) version >= 1.1.1: download [this](https://github.com/msg555/dustmaker/archive/refs/heads/main.zip) and install with `python setup.py install`.

 ## Usage

-This assumes that you are using Dustmod ([http://dustmod.com/](https://dustmod.com/)).
+This assumes that you are using [Dustmod](https://dustmod.com/).

 First, set file associations in Dustmod (Dustmod → About → Set file associations).